sarahquigley/milk-mustache/_posts/recipes/2012-05-28-picadillo.md

 title: Picadillo
 excerpt: "I hate to pick favourites, but this picadillo recipe may be my favourite Mexican dish.
 Scratch that - It might just be be one of my favourite dishes of all time.
 This meat dish is subtly sweet and packed with apple, raisins and almonds."
 category: recipes
-tags: [dinner, meat, beef, Hispanic]
+tags: [dinner, meat, beef, hispanic]
 image:
   feature: DSCN1148b.jpg
   credit: Sarah Quigley